oat-sa/taohub-articles/forge/How to make a new extension 3 3/how-to-make-a-new-extension-3-3.md

 1. Log into TAO BackOffice with your admin account.
 2. Go to "Settings" (upper right corner) > "Extensions Manager".
 3. Click on "create new" to create your new extension.
-4. Fill out the form and call your new extension `taoDocs`.
+4. Fill out the form and call your new extension `taoExample`.
    (If you wish, you can select some Samples to generate extra structure).
-5. Return to the Extensions Manager, refresh the page, select the checkbox for `taoDocs`, and install it.
+5. Return to the Extensions Manager, refresh the page, select the checkbox for `taoExample`, and install it.
-6. In your IDE, go to your tao project root folder and verify the folder `taoDocs` now exists.
+6. In your IDE, go to your tao project root folder and verify the folder `taoExample` now exists.
-7. Go into the `taoDocs` folder, you will see a standard extension structure.
+7. Go into the `taoExample` folder, you will see a standard extension structure.
-8. Go into the `controller` folder, open `TaoDocs.php`.
+8. Go into the `controller` folder, open `TaoExample.php`.
 This is a simple controller example.

 ## Import the extension

 Before the extension can be imported, composer needs to know where to find it.
 One way we can achieve this is by placing the code in a git repo.
 It will be easiest if we push this repo to GitHub and then tell composer the address of that repo.

-1. Create a new repo in your GitHub account with a sensible name, e.g. `taoDocs`.
+1. Create a new repo in your GitHub account with a sensible name, e.g. `taoExample`.
-2. In your local `taoDocs` folder, run `git init` to start a new repo just for this extension.
+2. In your local `taoExample` folder, run `git init` to start a new repo just for this extension.
 3. Edit `composer.json` in the root of your extension.
-Change the name field from `oat/taoDocs` to `yourgithubusername/taoDocs`.
+Change the name field from `oat/taoExample` to `yourgithubusername/taoExample`.
 4. Add the GitHub repo as a remote to your local repo.
-For example, `git remote add origin https://github.com/yourgithubusername/taoDocs.git`.
+For example, `git remote add origin https://github.com/yourgithubusername/taoExample.git`.
 5. Run `git add .` and `git commit` in your local repo.
 6. Push the commit to GitHub e.g. `git push -u origin master`.
 7. Edit the other `composer.json` at the root level of your TAO installation.